complete the following steps as part of the college matriculation process:

-- Gather Disability Documentation (i.e., IEP, 504 plan, ITP, etc.) and/or have an appropriate medical professional complete a Disability Verification form.
-Mental Health Disability Verification and/or Medical Disability Verification.
+Gather Disability Documentation (i.e., IEP, 504 plan, ITP, etc.) and/or have an appropriate medical professional complete a Disability Verification form.

-- Call 559-325-5230 to schedule an intake appointment with a DSP&S counselor to verify disability and discuss disability related programs, services and accommodations.
-Applicants should print and complete the DSP&S Initial Intake Packet prior to attending their intake appointment.
+Call 559-325-5230 to schedule an intake appointment with a DSP&S counselor to verify disability and discuss disability related programs, services and accommodations.
+Applicants Must complete step 2 first.

 The following are academic accommodations available through Disabled Students Programs & Services (DSP&S).
 Academic accommodations are assessed using the medical documentation provided and are determined by the DSP&S counselor based on the disability verified and the resulting educational limitations.

 - Adaptive Computer Software